 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-1. One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the overall height is less than ten feet and the floor area does not exceed 120 square feet.* (Zoning Permit Required)
+1. One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses, provided the overall height is less than ten feet and the floor area does not exceed 120 square feet (200 ft² for residential lots).* (Zoning Permit Required)

 2. Fences not over 6 feet (1829 mm) high.
 (Zoning Permit Required)